karlpokus/klocka/README.md

 - add colours to output?
 - use table to align output?
 - add an average per route?
-- add custom stop?
+- add custom start/stop?
 - use server event 'request' to start?
-[Not solved](http://stackoverflow.com/questions/38159709/add-eventlistener-to-http-server-before-calling-createserver)
+Would require passing the server instance and maybe the response object as args.
+[Not solved yet](http://stackoverflow.com/questions/38159709/add-eventlistener-to-http-server-before-calling-createserver)

 # Licence
 MIT